 5. Guest Entertainment

 Keeping your guests satisfied and content is key to having a good ceremony.
-Apart from good food, you could hire a henna artist who can work on the ladies at the venue.
+Apart from good food, you could hire a henna artist who can work with the ladies at the venue.

 6. Return Gifts